forestgrape/coronavirus/index.md

 * Pointing out mistakes especially relating to content, improvement suggestions and feedback are __welcome__.

 > *Definitions* are written like this and are valid throughout this page.
 Sometimes only throughout this page.
-Redefinition of existing terms is not done on purpose, unless explicitly noted, please point out!
+However redefinition of existing terms is not done on purpose, unless explicitly noted.
+Please point out!

 > *Comments*, often subjective, are formatted the same as [definitions](#definitions) and sometimes additionally marked with programming style //.
 Otherwise distinction is done by context/content.